EXCLUSIVE-China to unveil tough new rules for private tutoring sector-sources | Education

 Weekday tutoring, which currently runs until 8-9pm, would be restricted in the trial areas, two of the sources said.
 "Excessive" online and offline advertising, in particular in the mainstream media and public places, will be banned, said two of the sources, adding that tuition fees would be tightly controlled.

-All four sources declined to be named as they were not authorized to speak to the media.
-New York-listed shares of Chinese private tutoring companies New Oriental Education & Technology Group, TAL Education Group, and Gaotu Techedu Inc fell between 4.4% and 6.5% in pre-market trading on Wednesday.
+All four sources declined to be named as they were not authorised to speak to the media.
+New York-listed shares of Chinese private tutoring companies TAL Education Group, New Oriental Education & Technology Group and Gaotu Techedu Inc closed down 12.3%, 17% and 12.5% respectively on Wednesday.

 'CHICKEN BABY' As incomes rise in China, well-off families are eager to see children succeed in an increasingly competitive society.